RNoeldner/CSVQuickViewer/README.md

 * HTML Copy and Paste for storing cut values in Excel / Word,  retaining value types

 This application does use various NuGet libraries:
-* Ben.Demystifier (Imprroved display of stack trace)
+* Ben.Demystifier (Improved display of stack trace)
-* JetBrains.Annotations (ReSharper Annotations for code analysis)
-* FastColoredTextBox (Diplsay of source file with highlighting even if file is very large)
+* FastColoredTextBox (Display of source file with highlighting)
 * UTF.Unknown replacing Ude.NetStandard  (Detect character set for files)
 * Newtonsoft.Json (Support for Json files)
 * Costura.Fody (Embedding dll into executable)